all news / blog /

 In 2008, my partners and I were managing fixed income portfolios in a hedge fund.
 It was a fascinating time to have a front row seat to financial markets and, to a large extent, that period shaped the way that we have thought about the world and built our businesses ever since.

 Today, we once again find ourselves in challenging times, both in our personal lives and in markets.
-Here, we summarise a couple of our learnings from the last crisis and briefly explore if and how this time might be different.
+In this blog and the accompanying webinar, we discuss our learnings from the last crisis and explore if and how this time might be different.

 Back in 2008, as today, most funds were open-ended structures, offering clients liquidity on redemption dates that ranged from daily to quarterly.
 On the other side, assets were typically [much] longer-dated than the redemption frequency, resulting in an asset-liability mismatch – put simply, if all investors in a fund wanted their money back at the same time, the only way to meet those redemptions was by selling assets prior to their maturity.